howardre/ORnearshore_groundfish/README.md

 # Characterization of Oregon's Shelf Groundfishes and Associated Fisheries

-This repo is for my M.S. thesis research and its associated manuscripts.
-There are two sub-projects/chapters.
+The work contained here is for my M.S. thesis research and its associated manuscripts.
+This project was funded by Oregon Sea Grant and focuses on the groundfishes targeted by the Oregon nearshore trawl fleet.

 ### Data
 The **NMFS survey data** raw and modified files are available in [here](data/NMFS_data/)